Second Continental Congress: De facto government

-On June 7, 1776, Richard Henry Lee offered a resolution before the Congress, declaring the colonies independent.
-He also urged Congress to resolve "to take the most effectual measures for forming foreign Alliances" and to prepare a plan of confederation for the newly independent states.
+On June 7, 1776, Richard Henry Lee offered the resolution before the Congress, declaring the colonies independent.
+He urged Congress to resolve "to take the most effectual measures for forming foreign Alliances" and to prepare a plan of confederation for the newly independent states.
 Lee argued that independence was the only way to ensure a foreign alliance since no European monarchs would deal with America if they remained Britain's colonies.
 American leaders had rejected the divine right of kings in the New World, but recognized the necessity of proving their credibility in the Old World.

 Congress formally adopted the resolution of independence, but only after creating three overlapping committees to draft the Declaration, a Model Treaty, and the Articles of Confederation.
 The Declaration announced the states' entry into the international system; the model treaty was designed to establish amity and commerce with other states, and the Articles of Confederation established "a firm league" among the thirteen free and independent states.
 These three things together constituted an international agreement to set up central institutions for conducting vital domestic and foreign affairs.
 Congress finally approved the resolution of independence on July 2, 1776.
 They next turned their attention to a formal explanation of this decision, the United States Declaration of Independence which was approved on July 4 and published soon thereafter.